Dan McCormack (hurler): Senior

 McCormack was added to the Tipperary senior team in advance of the 2015 National League and was an unused substitute throughout the campaign.
 On 12 July 2015, he was selected on the bench when Tipperary faced Waterford in the Munster final.
 McCormack remained as an unused substitute but ended the game with a Munster Championship medal following the 0-21 to 0-16 victory.

 On 13 February 2016, McCormack made his first appearance for the Tipperary senior team when he lined out at right wing-forward in a 1-23 to 0-12 defeat of Dublin in the National League.
 He claimed a second successive Munster Championship medal on 10 July 2016 - his first on the field of play - after lining out at right wing-forward in a 5-19 to 0-13 defeat of Waterford in the final.
 On 5 September 2016, McCormack was again selected at right wing-forward for Tipperary's All-Ireland final meeting with Kilkenny.
 He ended the game with an All-Ireland medal after the 2-29 to 2-20 victory.

 On 23 April 2017, McCormack lined out in his first National League final.
 He was held scoreless at right wing-forward and ended the game on the losing side following a 3-21 to 0-14 victory for Galway.

 On 30 June 2019, McCormack scored a point from left wing-forward when Tipperary suffered a 2-26 to 2-14 defeat by Limerick in the Munster final.
 On 18 August 2019, he was selected at right wing-forward when Tipperary faced Kilkenny in the All-Ireland final.
 McCormack ended the game with a second All-Ireland winners' medal following the 3-25 to 0-20 victory.

+On 17 October 2024, McCormack announced his retirement from inter-county hurling.